Last Updated on July 8, 2023

 Due to their large size, Roman Rottweilers are also known as Gladiator Rottweilers or Colossal Rottweilers.

-Do different types of Rottweilers have different temperaments?
+Do different types of Rotties have different temperaments?

 As working dogs, German Rottweilers are known to be committed, loyal pooches who are fiercely protective of their pack.